 How Distributions from Capital Surplus will be Made.
-Subject to the payment of distributions to the Series A Preferred Units described above, we will make distributions of available cash from capital surplus in the following manner:
+We will make distributions of available cash from capital surplus in the following manner:

-• First, (A) to the general partner in accordance with its then-current percentage interest and (B) to all unitholders holding common units, pro rata, a percentage equal to 100% less the general partner's percentage interest, until we distribute for each common unit that was issued in the initial public offering, an amount of available cash from capital surplus equal to the initial public offering price; and

-Thereafter, we will make all distributions of available cash from capital surplus as if they were from operating surplus.
+- First, (A) to the general partner in accordance with its then-current percentage interest and (B) to all unitholders holding common units, pro rata, a percentage equal to 100% less the general partner's percentage interest, until we distribute for each common unit that was issued in the initial public offering, an amount of available cash from capital surplus equal to the initial public offering price; and - Thereafter, we will make all distributions of available cash from capital surplus as if they were from operating surplus.